GlobosNik/AI_Chessbot_Assistant/README.md

 - Upload or specify the path to a digital chessboard image.
 - The assistant analyzes the position and suggests the best move.
-- Use the suggested move in your game to improve your play!
+- Use the suggested move in your game to improve your play.

 ## Contributing